 It should be said, mental illness and behavior disorders sometimes arise from addictions, making Naltrexone a valid cure for both problems.

 Historically, Naltrexone has shown the links between addictive behavior and opioid receptors can lose their strength with proper dosages and repeated treatments.
 Impulsive behavior disorders like kleptomania and pornography addiction both have similar origins to common opiate addiction.
-Naltrexone has shown to help most of these issues.
+Naltrexone has been shown to help most of these issues.